mixelpixel/Lambda-University/BrownBag/readme.md

   This lecture is just a review of some concepts which have helped me to advance in my endeavors with computer science by means of analysis.
 By "analysis" I just mean breaking things down into their constituent parts to see how they all fit together.

 ### What is philsophy?
-  - some use the term to mean things like "how we'd like the world to be" or "a way of looking at things" and sometimes even just "...my opinion."
+  - some use the term to mean things like "how we'd like the world to be" or "a way of looking at things" and sometimes the term is used to just mean "...my opinion."
   - As such, the term is somewhat ambiguous.
   - To avoid logcial pitfalls when using ambiguous terms, I will be constraining my use of the term "philosophy" for the duration of this lecture.
   - That use of the term will be in the sense of the translation from the original ancient Greek:

 ### "love of wisdom"
-#### in the sense of this tranlsation:
+#### in the sense of this tranlsation we can analyze the word philosophy:
   1. "philo-" loosely means what we use the term "love" for, but not "love" in the way we might mean romantic love;
   2. "philo-" is more akin to:
     -  Respect
     -  Reverence
     -  Virtue
   3. "-sophy" means _wisdom_
-  4. ... in short philsophy translates to **the virtue of or respect for wisdom.**
+  4. ... in short philsophy translates to **the virtue of** or **respect for wisdom.**
   5. of NOTE: upon initial utterance of the term some 2500+ years ago - and as best we can tell from record - _philosophy_ was distinguished from _sophistry_.
 In the sense of the Greek translation, sophistry was professional wisdom, such as we might consider a lawyer, a consultant or a politician today.
 A sophist, then, someone skilled in the art of rhetoric whose knowledgeable counsel might otherwise be relative to the party paying for their knowledge.
 The philosopher, on the other hand, was then an amateur, and philosophy only concerned with the truth of knowledge claims, regardless of the market value of dispensing such knowledge claims.

 #### So philosophy is reverence for wisdom... just what the heck _is_ "wisdom" then??
   1. At it's core wisdom requires _knowledge_.
   2. Wisdom, in fact, _obtains_ knowledge.
   3. It is worth pointing out that philosophy is not just reverence for knowledge, but reverence for _obtaining_ knowledge, or, respect for _gaining_ knowledge.
-  4. With this in mind, maybe you can get a sense of how philosophy is not a particular action or abstract form, or an area of study, but it is something which is _actionable_... that you can do something with.
+  4. With this in mind, maybe you can get a sense of how philosophy is not a particular action or abstract concept, or an particular area of study, but it is something which is _actionable_... that you can do something with.

-#### So if wisdom obtains knowledge, what is "knowledge"?
+#### So if philosophy is love of wisdom and wisdom obtains knowledge, then what is "knowledge"?
   1. In the past 2500+ years, many have tried to construe knowledge into something to do with "beliefs which are both justified and true".
 This is basically a muddle of hogwash and an open door to all sorts of nonsense.
   2. Put plainly, knowledge is quite mundane, imperfect and limited: knowledge simply is _empirical verification of what is_
     - "Empirical verification" is just a way of saying: confirmation by observation; through the senses: sight, sound, touch, taste and for better or worse, smell.
-    - "what is" is just a way of saying "the world" "the case" "states of affairs" "that which is in front of me" etc
+    - "what is" is just a way of saying "the world" "the case" "states of affairs" or "that which is in front of me" and so on.
+    - For example, right now you are observing me and can verify the statement that "Patrick is speaking to the Lambda University class" so, you _know_ this to be true.

-#### SO, in short: philosophy is _respect for obtaining observational verification of the world_
+#### In short: philosophy is _respect for obtaining observational verification of the world_
   1. When I speak of verifying "what is" or "confirming statements about the world", I mean "the world" in the sense of _all that which is observationally verifiable_, e.g. **the world** from the boundary of subatomic decoherence to astronomical event horizons: in short, everything, right now.
+But, more mundanely, What anyone is capable of knowing is just that which is in their immediate field of vision or hearing, et cetera
   2. In this sense:
     - philosophy is not a matter of agreement nor interpretation.
     - philsophy is not an -ology, an area of study
-    - the history of philosophy and philosophers is not philosophy
+    - philosophy is not to be confused with the history of philosophy or the history of philosophers.
     - respect for obtaining knowledge is heuristic.
 This is just a way of saying that philosophy simply _enables_ learning.
     - To enable learning, respect for wisdom contends not with opinion or sentiment, or a metaphor, or a way of construing the case, a view, or in the German, a _weltanschauung_, but philosophy contends with what is the case and what can be said of the case and it does so in terms of that which is exclusively either true or false with no middle ground.
   3. the **purview** of philsophy is: *logic, reason and rhetoric*